Camping in Vendée

 Two miles away from the seaside town of Saint Jean de Monts, le Bois Masson has everything you need for a fun or relaxing holiday.

-Across the road from Le Bois Masson, with three pools and a spa bath, the ideal holiday awaits!
+Across the road from Le Bois Masson, with three pools, a spa bath and access to entertainment from both parks, the ideal holiday awaits!

 Beaches & The Great Outdoors